NVIDIA/NeMo/docs/source/core/neural_modules.rst

 .. note:: *All Neural Modules inherit from ``torch.nn.Module`` and are therefore compatible with the PyTorch ecosystem.*

-There are 3 types on Neural Modules:
+There are 3 types of Neural Modules:

     - Regular modules
     - Dataset/IterableDataset